conda/conda-plugin-template/README.md

 ## Project directory structure

-Set up your working directory and files as shown below (or create a new repo using this [template][template]):
+Set up your working directory and files as shown below (or create a new repo using this [template][https://github.com/conda/conda-plugin-template/generate]):

 ```
 conda-plugin-template/